mnahinkhan/rnpfind/cli/README.md

 where `transcript` is a gene name such as "PTEN", or an hg38 coordinate range (such as 11:65497688-65506516)

+*Note*: If a transcript is specified through genomic coordinates, the transcript is assumed to be on the forward strand (the "+" strand).
+On the other hand, a transcript specified by name will have its strand positioning correctly identified.

 The tool takes a transcript as input, and computes the binding sites of various RBPs on the transcript.
 The information is collected from data sources including RBPDB, ATTRACT, and POSTAR.